fcolasante/thingsboard-tutorial/RIOT.md

 - `miniterm.py` is bugged on `2019.01` branch.
 In the new version `2020.01` has been fixed, you can avoid using the `-e` parameter.

-- Check the my Hands-on [tips](hands-on) about RIOT tutorials.
+- Check the my Hands-on [tips](hands-on.md) about RIOT tutorials.

-- if you have problems contact me on [Linkedin](https://www.linkedin.com/in/francesco-colasante/)s or open a new issue.
+- if you have problems contact me on [Linkedin](https://www.linkedin.com/in/francesco-colasante/) or open a new issue.

 Tutorial of the [Internet of Things course 2020](http://ichatz.me/Site/InternetOfThings2020), part of the MSc on Computer Engineering, Department of Computer, Control and Management Engineering (DIAG), Sapienza University of Rome.